amitrana001/DynaMITe/assets/GETTING_STARTED.md

 We provide a script `train_net.py`, that is made to train all the configs provided in DynaMITe.

-To train a model with "train_net.py", first setup the corresponding datasets following [DATASETS.md](DATASETS.md), then run:
+To train a model with "train_net.py", first setup the COCO+LVIS dataset following [DATASETS.md](DATASETS.md), then run:
 ```